 Capital’s Assessments

-All team members are responsible for paying competition fees to Capital Gymnastics NTC (“Capital”).
-CGGBC members are responsible for paying competition fees to CGGBC unless other araingements are made by the family with Capital.
+All team members are responsible for paying competition fees as determined by Capital Gymnastics NTC (“Capital”).
+CGGBC members are responsible for paying competition fees to CGGBC unless other arrangements are made by the family with Capital.
 Capital determines the competition fees for each level and requires three installment payments or

 “Assessments” of 40%, 40%, 20%, due in September, December, and March, respectively.
 In 2020-2021, Assessment fees and due dates are yet to be determined.
 This document will be updated when these are announced.
 Capital announces the amounts of these three assessments in July or August of each calendar year.
 See chart below for assessment amounts from prior years: